Accessing Your Maternity Notes

 You do NOT have to give reason for requesting your record.

-You should receive confirmation of your request within 10 working days of the receipt of the application wich should outline any process and time expectation.
+You should receive confirmation of your request within 10 working days of the receipt of the application which should outline any process and time expectation.
 Normally the request is then processed within 20 working days.

 Data Subject Access Request - under the General Data Protection Regulation (GDPR)and the Data Protection Acts 1988-2018